Bronkoknorb/a1tv-helpers/README.md

     ruby tvheadend_xmltv.rb

-After the script has executed succesfully, each channel should be associated with an EPG source.
+After the script has executed successfully, each channel should be associated with an EPG source.
 Open *Configuration -> Channel / EPG -> Channels* to verify that.
 The next time the grabber is run by Tvheadend the EPG data should get populated.
 (Note: Of course you can again force a run of the grabber with